annaphp/spring_notes/spring_review_answers.md

 - is a web server that maintains a lifecycle of a servlet, Tomcat is a servlet container

 What is JSP?
-- JavaServer Pages allows to create dinamyc web pages.
+- JavaServer Pages allows to create dinamic web pages.

 What is dispatch servlet?
-- DispatcherServlet receives HTTP requiests and responses.
+- DispatcherServlet receives HTTP requests and responses.
 It is responsible for routing the requests.

 Who creates dispatch servlet?
 Spring creates DispatcherServlet you just need to configure it with DiscpatchServletIntializer